 Section 4.
 Active Fellows who reach the age of sixty (60) years will be placed on the list of Senior Fellows at the end of the calendar year following their sixtieth birthday.
 Any Active Fellow for reasons acceptable to the Council may, upon application to the Council, be placed on the list of Senior Fellows.

 Senior Fellows shall retain the right to vote and to hold office.

 Section 5.
 Honorary Fellows shall be distinguished foreign surgeons whose contributions to surgery have been unusually noteworthy, of lasting value and worthy of the highest international recognition.
-The Honorary Membership shall not exceed fifty (50) Fellows.

 Section 6.
 Proposals for Active and Senior Fellowship shall be made by Fellows, on forms which shall be furnished by the Secretary of the Association.